 The College has certain investments for working capital purposes that are intended to be used to cover immediate cash needs of the College.
-These are comprised of cash, money market funds, and fixed income securities.
+These are comprised primarily of fixed income securities with original maturity dates in excess of three months.